Growing Zones: 4-9 outdoors(hardy down to -20℉)

 - AZ, CA, WA

 Beautiful pink blooms emerge each spring on the wonderous Pink Weeping Cherry Tree and provide an explosion of color through the summer.
-This fast-growing tree features branches that grow upright and then gracefully cascade down in a water fountain fashion.
-It fits right into small spaces and is just as impressive as an ornamental on large landscapes.
-Reaching heights of 30 feet tall and a width of 30 feet, it is a beautiful site to see.
+This fast-growing tree features branches that grow upright and then gracefully cascade down like an elegant chandelier, fitting right into small spaces but making a big impression.

 The branches that are studded with pink blossoms during the spring and have bright yellow leaves in the fall.
-Your tree will be one of the brightest on the block.
-As temperatures drop In the winter, the graceful weeping branches - while bare, still add beauty to the landscape.
-Its uniquely shaped branches are appealing - even in the snow.
+Basically, your tree will be one of the brightest on the block.
+As temperatures drop in the winter, the graceful weeping branches still add beauty to the landscape, even through the snow.

-Order Now!
 This tree is a customer favorite, so be sure to order yours now while they're still available!
-We'll ship it to you the very next business day.
+The only catch when it comes to the Pink Weeping Cherry?
+It's never in stock for long...get yours today!

 Customer Reviews & Photos